kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-jdbc.md

     class SomeService(private val repository: EntityRepository) {

         fun saveAll(one: Entity, two: Entity): List<Entity> {
-            return repository.jdbcConnectionFactory.inTx(SqlFunction1 { connection: Connection ->
+            return repository.executor().inTx(JdbcExecutor.SqlFunction<ConnectionContext, List<Entity>> { context -> //(1)!
-                val ccc = repository.jdbcConnectionFactory.currentConnectionContext()!!
-                ccc.addPostCommitAction { conn ->
+                context.afterCommit { connection ->
-                    // do some work
+                    // do some work after commit
                 }

-                // do some work
+                repository.insert(one)
+                repository.insert(two)
                 listOf(one, two)
             })
         }
     }
     ```

+    1. The single-argument `inTx` overload hands over the `ConnectionContext` of the current transaction

+An exception thrown by a post-commit action is propagated to the caller, but the transaction stays committed.

 ### Post-Rollback Actions { #post-rollback-actions }

-If you need to perform actions after a transaction is rolled back, add them with `addPostRollbackAction`.
+If you need to perform actions after a transaction is rolled back, register them with `afterRollback`.
 The action receives the connection and the exception that caused the transaction to roll back.
-Such actions can be added only inside an active transaction.
+Such actions can be added only inside an active transaction — otherwise `afterRollback` throws `IllegalStateException`.

 ===! ":fontawesome-brands-java: `Java`"